Inspiring Sustainability: Next Gen Leaders in the Making

 ESF Schools Visit

-During the ESF school visits, HKUST continued its mission to educate and inspire the younger generation about sustainable practices.
-Welcoming 30 student ambassadors and teachers from ESF King George V School and ESF West Island School were winning teams from this year’s Living Lab Student Competition—Receipt Fly, ReUST ReLoved, and UST Corer— who shared their innovative solutions to campus challenges.
+Winning teams from this year’s Living Lab Student Competition—Receipt Fly, ReUST ReLoved, and UST Corer— were also invited and shared their innovative solutions to campus challenges.
 The visit also provided them insights into our SSC projects led by faculty on their research.

 The visits not only offered a glimpse into sustainable campus practices but also empowered students to become ambassadors for sustainability within their own educational communities.
 Through these collaborative efforts, HKUST hopes to nurture sustainability through community engagement, inspiring individuals of all ages to embrace environmental stewardship and work towards a more sustainable future.